 - While pasta cooks sauté minced garlic on low in butter until tender, fragrant, and slightly caramelized about 5-8 minutes.

-- Drain pasta but save 1 cup of pasta water to use for sauce (it will help thicken it).
-Add butter/garlic mix, Parmesan, salt, pepper, cauliflower and ½ cup of pasta water to high powered blender or food processor (I used a Vitamix).
+- Drain pasta but save 1 cup of pasta water to use for the sauce (it will help thicken it).
+Add butter/garlic mix, Parmesan, salt, pepper, cauliflower, and ½ cup of pasta water to high powered blender or food processor (I used a Vitamix).
 Blend/process till smooth.
 (Use more pasta liquid if too thick).

-- Combine frozen vegetables, chopped bacon, pasta, and 1/2 of sauce (can use more if desired). *Store leftover sauce in airtight container for up to 3 days or freeze for future use.
+- Combine frozen vegetables, chopped bacon, pasta, and 1/2 of sauce (can use more if desired). *Store leftover sauce in an airtight container for up to 3 days or freeze for future use.